-11 INVENTORIES
+11 Inventories

-31 December 2023 31 December 2022
+31 December 31 December

+2023 2022

 £m £m

-es 17 16
+Consumables 17 16

-The total amount of inventories consumed in the year was £1 million (2022: £1 million).
-There is no material difference between the statement of financial position value of inventories and their replacement cost.
+The total value of inventories consumed in the year was £1 million (2022: £1 million).
+There is no material difference between the value of inventories in the statement of financial position and their replacement cost.